Editor-in-Chief of Russia Direct Ekaterina Zabrovskaya announces the first RD Brief, dedicated to cybersecurity.

 Russia Direct expert Pavel Sharikov, head of the Center for Applied Research at the Institute for U.S. and Canada Studies at the Russian Academy of Sciences, analyzes the current state of cybersecurity and Russia-U.S. bilateral relations in this field.

-In the report, Sharikov focuses on the most recent developments in the field, such as the creation of a new bilateral cyber security working group between the U.S. and Russia.
+In the Brief, Sharikov focuses on the most recent developments in the field, such as the creation of a new bilateral cyber security working group between the U.S. and Russia.
 He also looks at the impact of recent events, such as the Edward Snowden NSA spying scandal, on future cyber-cooperation between Washington and Moscow.

 Russia Direct experts from Russia, the U.S. and Europe will debate whether a cyberwar between the world’s leading powers is even possible.
 They will also reflect on to what extent governments can monitor the activity of Internet users in an attempt to track down potential cyber threats.